AmjadAlwadi/FeatJAR-gui/README.md

 Currently the server is not expecting/waiting for connections from other clients like Theia or VSCode; it can only be started with `TaskListEditor.launch`.

+## Tanslating between EMF-Model and FeatJAR-Model

+Under `FeatJAR-gui/src/main/java/de/featjar/gui/` are two classes for translating. `TranslatorToEMF` takes a FeatureModel and writes a fitting `.featuremodel` and `.notation` file, for the GLSP-Server/Client to read.
+`TRanslatorFromEMF` takes a `.featuremodel` file and creates a FeatureModel.
+Under `FeatJAR-gui/src/main/java/de/featjar/gui/EMFxmls/` is a `.uvl` file. `Gui.java` creates a `.featuremodel` from it, alongside other examples.
+Constraints are not yet supported.
+Groups are also not included in the current version of the programm.
+But there is another git-branch which contains a version of the classes with groups included.

 ## Bugs

 Removing elements from the EMF-Model (in Eclipse Modeling Tools) may cause errors, when trying to generated the source-code.